r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 export TAR_OPTIONS="--force-local"
 ```

+The corresponding version of the tarball for ARM would be named
+`rtools44-toolchain-libs-full-aarch64-6094.tar.zst` and the corresponding
+location of the toolchain is `aarch64-w64-mingw32.static.posix`.

-To make the use of Rtools43 simpler, when R is installed via the binary
+To make the use of Rtools44 simpler, when R is installed via the binary
-installer it by default uses Rtools43 for the compilers and libraries.
+installer it by default uses Rtools44 for the compilers and libraries.
 `PATH` will be set by R (inside front-ends like RGui and RTerm, but also R
 CMD) to include the build tools (e.g.  make) and the compilers (e.g.  gcc).
 In addition, R installed via the binary installer will automatically set
 `R_TOOLS_SOFT` (and `LOCAL_SOFT` for backwards compatibility) to the
-Rtools43 location for building R packages.
+Rtools44 location for building R packages.
 This feature is only present in
 the installer builds of R, not when R is installed from source.
+R for Intel
+will automatically use Rtools44 for Intel and R for ARM would automatically
+use Rtools44 for ARM.

 Now we are building packages using a custom installation of the toolchain
 (the toolchain tarball) at an arbitrary location, and we use R installed
 from the binary installer, and hence as shown above we set
 `R_CUSTOM_TOOLS_PATH` and `R_CUSTOM_TOOLS_SOFT`.  `R_CUSTOM_TOOLS_PATH` will
-be prepended to PATH instead of the Rtools43 directories.
+be prepended to PATH instead of the Rtools44 directories.
 `R_CUSTOM_TOOLS_SOFT` value will be used as `R_TOOLS_SOFT` (and
-`LOCAL_SOFT`) instead of the Rtools43 soft directory.
+`LOCAL_SOFT`) instead of the Rtools44 soft directory.
 See below in this
 text for discussion re `LOCAL_SOFT`.

 This is not needed when installing R from source and building R packages